overextended/overextended.github.io/docs/ox_inventory/Getting Started/config.md

 setr inventory:trimplate true

 # Integrated support for qtarget stashes, shops, etc
+# Note: qtarget is deprecated, a future update may drop support (ox_target only, or gated features)
 setr inventory:qtarget false

 # Default hotkeys to access primary and secondary inventories, and hotbar